-A lot of us face a road block while trying to search for a document within a file, folder, wiki or a post in our company Intranet.
+A lot of us face roadblockS while trying to search for a document within a file, folder, wiki or a post in our company Intranet.
 We might spend hours wading through a sea of content just to find that one piece of missing text that could bring the whole puzzle together.
-Every time you set out to search for something it is a distraction from your chain of thought which in the end adds to the precious loss of productivity.
+Every time you set out to search for something, it is a distraction from your chain of thought, which results in the precious loss of productivity.

-Your company’s Social Intranet helps you leverage the power of the Search function and can help you stop struggling and spending hours through infinite email chains, files, and folders.
-The search function lets you use the search bar like any other search engine on the internet, and you can locate that important piece of information within wikis, files, blogs, posts, etc. The predictive function within the search bar also helps with putting your search categories into files, folders, wikis, etc.
+Your company’s Social Intranet helps you leverage the power of the Search function and can help you stop struggling and spending hours just looking for information.
+The search function lets you use the search bar to locate that important piece of information within wikis, files, blogs, posts, etc. The predictive function within the search bar also organizes your search categories into files, folders, wikis, etc.

-If you are for some reason still unable to find what you are looking for you, have the option to use the advanced search feature to conduct a deeper search.
+If you are still unable to find what you are looking for you, have the option to use the advanced search feature to conduct a deeper search.

 In most companies, departments & teams must work together.
-Every day there are countless instances you need the help of a co-worker who could be on the other side of the world or at times you would need to cut across complex team dynamics, and just the thought of working through that can be time-consuming and unproductive.
+Every day there are countless instances where you need the help of a co-worker who could be on the other side of the world.
 Use the Enterprise Instant Messaging feature to find co-workers in real time and have all conversations archived & searchable.

 Numerous studies conclude meetings are one of the most unproductive and time-consuming activities for employees.
 In the U.S alone we have been held hostage by an estimated 25 Million meetings and over $37 Billion is wasted on unproductive meetings, it’s not that every meeting is a waste of time, but rather that meetings are overused and often unnecessary.